Growing Cilantro From Seed – to Soak or Not to Soak the Seed

 As mentioned, the consensus among growers that publish on the internet or in books is that cilantro seeds will germinate better and faster if they are soaked for several hours before you plant them.

-However, nowhere did we see a test or comparison between a tray of dry sown seed and pre-soaked cilantro seeds.
+However, nowhere did we see a test or comparison between a tray of dry sown seeds and pre-soaked cilantro seeds.

 We're not saying that all of the growers haven't tested or experimented with their cilantro seeds.
 But some visual proof would make us feel better about taking the extra time and bother of soaking seeds.